 At the WFBC Community Connections Garden, our mission is to connect people to their neighbors, the land, and God by using sustainable agriculture to provide fresh, local food for the hungry.
 We welcome you to become a part of this great opportunity and mission in our community. https://www.wfbccommunitygarden.org/

 The Inter-Faith Food Shuttle provides wholesome and healthy food for people are fact food insecurity.
 Along with building community relationships, IFS works with individuals and families to help teach how to prepare food.
-This ministry is active at WFBC in the afternoon of the third Tuesday of each month.
+This ministry is active at WFBC at 4:30 p.m. on the third Tuesday of each month.
 Volunteers are always needed to help with distribution.
 Recipients from the community are encouraged to take advantage of this service.
 No pre-registration is needed.

 Volunteers meet twice weekly to handcraft beautiful and warm quilts that are used to support families discovered by our other ministries.
 No experience necessary to join.
 Contact Alice Leonard to join.

 WFBC works with DHHS to identify about 25 families in our area of Wake County that need our assistance at Christmas time.
 Our Sunday Morning Bible Study classes and members select these families and purchase gifts for them based on their profile information.
 This ministry opens annually in mid-November and concludes mid-December.

 Wake Forest Baptist partners with two local groups to meet needs in our community.